 How to spend a Sunday

 Sunday is a day of rest in this predominantly Catholic country, so most shops are closed.
 Do as the locals do and enjoy the parks and the great outdoors.
 One fantastic way to spend the day is on a leisurely bike ride in the Wachau Valley, with its small wineries and charming villages.
 The most scenic towns—Melk, Dürnstein, Krems—are all connected via the car-free Danube Cycle Path.
 Bike shops will be closed in the small towns but, if you’re staying in Vienna, Pedal Power will deliver bikes straight to your hotel, so you can head to the station with your bike and take one of the local one-hour trains to Krems.
 Another fantastic place to bike is Lake Neusiedl.
 There is a flat bike trail around the lake and, again, you find little restaurants and villages.
-Nonbikers might consider a Sunday cruise through the Wachau Valley: The ship departs Vienna at 8:30 a.m. on Sundays and cruises through the valley, stopping in Dürnstein for a couple of hours.
+Nonbikers might consider spending some time on the Danube.
+There are a number of small marinas offering pedal boats, kayaks, and even stand-up paddleboarding on the quieter stretch of the Danube near Vienna.

 April.
 Springtime flowers.
 Mild temperatures.
 No summertime crowds!
 And most years, when Easter falls in April, you’ll be there in time for Vienna’s charming holiday markets and festivals.

 July through August: Sure, it will be crowded, but the days are long and the weather is great, and there are music festivals—especially opera—all over Austria.
 And you can usually find good hotel deals, except in Salzburg, when the city hosts its six-week classical music festival (one of the biggest in Europe).